 NordicTrack Commercial 1750 Treadmill vs Echelon

-With a $1,999 price, the NordicTrack 1750 treadmill includes an iFit membership with the treadmill’s purchase.
-The membership is good for up to a year before renewal is needed.
+With a $1,899 price, the NordicTrack 1750 treadmill includes an iFit membership with the treadmill’s purchase.
+The membership is good for up to 30 days before renewal is needed.
 The ability to stream live workouts and record training information are useful for everyone in your family.

 iFit can be accessed at any time of the day – whether you workout early in the morning or late at night.
 These virtual workouts are viewed on a 10” high definition touchscreen, which is cooled by an internal processor that makes the graphics even better…and even more so, with a better connection to Wi-Fi.
 You’re also able to connect headphones through Bluetooth, allowing you to listen to music (or your virtual trainer) without anything disrupting you.